-If you are working to support parents in your school or setting, this webinar is a must.
+If you are working to support parents in your school or other setting, this webinar is a must.
 It will give you a wealth of ways to be, and what to say that you can pass on to parents, all demonstrating a beautiful way of being together.
-PACE (play acceptance, curiosity and empathy) as a parent’s main mode of relating, engenders secure attachment in the child and a family atmosphere that is calm and deeply enjoyable as opposed to blighted with stress, arguments, people being in separate rooms/on their devices and/or cold withdrawal.
+When PACE (play acceptance, curiosity and empathy) is mastered as a parent’s main mode of relating it brings secure attachment in the child and a family atmosphere that is calm and deeply satisfying as opposed to blighted with stress, arguments, people being in separate rooms/on their devices and/or in cold withdrawal, often for hours.

-- Stay empathic and regulated with a distressed child, rather than move into reassurances.
+- Stay empathic and regulated with a distressed, angry and/or hating child

-- Put down boundaries in a paceful way
+- Put down boundaries and give consequences in a paceful way

-- Regulate yourself in the face of a child or young person’s shocking and/or frightening behaviour
+- Regulate themselves in the face of a child or young person’s shocking and/or frightening behaviour

-- Regain PACE when their fear is blocking their curiosity so the pull is to resort to power and control
+- Regain PACE when their fear is blocking their affection and curiosity so the pull is to resort to power and control

 - Give structure and supervision with traumatised children

 - Enjoy their child in the most delightful ways bringing true emotional connection and deeply enriching times for both